VAW-117: 1980s

 An E-2B Hawkeye of VAW-117, in 1980.

 VAW-117 again deployed in September 1980 with the USS Ranger and CVW-2, returning home in May 1981.
 Then in October the squadron completed the five month transition from the E-2B to the E-2C.
-In 1982, VAW-117 along with CVW-2 swapped to embarking aboard USS Enterprise (CVN-65) and on 1 September 1980 departed on their first deployment with the E-2C.
+In 1982, VAW-117, along with CVW-2, swapped to embark aboard USS Enterprise (CVN-65) and on 1 September 1980 departed on their first deployment with the E-2C.

 In 1988, on board USS Enterprise (CVN-65), VAW-117 played a key command and control role in providing crucial secure data and voice communications links between the USS Enterprise Battle Group (under Rear Admiral R.G.
 Zeller, Commander, Cruiser-Destroyer Group 3) and the Joint Task Force Middle East Commander in the Persian Gulf during Operation Praying Mantis.
 The operation resulted in coordinated attacks and destruction of Iranian oil rigs and surface combatants.
 During this deployment VAW-117 conducted numerous flight operations and escort missions in support of Operation Earnest Will, the protection of Kuwaiti-owned tankers from Iranian attack.
 On 16 September 1989 VAW-117 embarked on USS Enterprise for the start of a world cruise, participating in Cope Thunder, Valiant Blitz, and Operation Classic Resolve returning home in March 1990.

 1990s

 From September to November 1990, VAW-117 was embarked on USS Abraham Lincoln (CVN-72) while she relocated from the Atlantic to the Pacific.
 Now attached to Carrier Air Wing Eleven and USS Abraham Lincoln (CVN-72), the squadron deployed as part of the ship’s maiden WESTPAC voyage in May 1991 and also participated in Operation Desert Storm.
 During this deployment, VAW-117 additionally assisted in the evacuation of dependents from the Philippines after the eruption of Mount Pinatubo during Operation Fiery Vigil, being awarded the Joint Meritorious Unit Award for its part.
 In 1993 the squadron deployed again, this time providing critical Command and Control functions to Operation Southern Watch and Operation Restore Hope.
 In January 1994 VAW-117 transitioned to the E-2C Group II aircraft with the APS-145 radar.

 Following a Congressional repeal of Title 10 USC 6015 (law barring women from combatant ships) in November 1993, the Wallbangers welcomed their first female Aviator and Officer on 8 March 1994, and first female enlisted service member on 23 July 1994.

 After a WESTPAC deployment between April and October 1995, VAW-117 and CVW-11 swapped to the USS Kitty Hawk (CV-63) to then deploy again in October 1996 and return home in April 1997.
-1998 brought another swap for CWW-11, this time to embark aboard USS Carl Vinson (CVN-70) and deploying in support of several excursuses and Operation Desert Fox.
+1998 brought another swap for CWW-11, this time to embark aboard USS Carl Vinson (CVN-70) and deploy in support of several excursions and Operation Desert Fox.
 In 1999, VAW-117 was selected to provide operational testing for the Navy's newest AEW upgrade, the MCU/ACIS (Mission Computer Upgrade/ Advance Computer Information System).